aymanrimah/aymanrimah.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student at ENS Paris-Saclay and at the Laboratoire Mathématiques d'Orsay since september 2018 under the supervision of [Thomas Alazard ](http://talazard.perso.math.cnrs.fr/).
+I am PhD student at ENS Paris-Saclay and at the Laboratoire Mathématiques d'Orsay since september 2018 under the supervision of [Thomas Alazard](http://talazard.perso.math.cnrs.fr/).
 My PhD title is "On the regularity of the flow of the Euler equations without Boundary."
 I am interested in mathematical analysis, functional analysis, the analysis of PDE and fluid mechanics.

 ## Academic Background
 PhD, ENS Paris Saclay, 2018-

-Masters 2 AAG, Paris Sud university, 2018
+Masters 2 AAG, Paris Sud university, 2017-2018

 Masters, Ecole Polytechnique, 2016-2018